DRIVING TO THE ALPS FOR THE SCHOOL HOLIDAYS? READ OUR TOP TIPS ON BEATING THE TRAFFIC

 BE PREPARED – BRING PLENTY OF FOOD AND WATER

 However you are getting to and from the resort, whether it be on a shared ski transfer with Ben’s Bus, a private transfer or driving in your own car, make sure you have enough food and water, especially if you are diabetic.
 Keep any medicines in your hand luggage and make use of the toilets before you get into your vehicle.

 It’s not unusual for an airport transfer from Geneva to Tignes to take 5 or even 6 hours instead of the usual 3 & 1/2 hours.
 So bring a book, some games for the kids and lots of pre-downloaded videos to view on your device.

 AVOID THE MOUNTAIN ROADS BETWEEN 8AM – 2PM

 Plan your journey in advance.
 If you’re heading up to the resort, try to get to Grenoble or Albertville by 9am.
 Between 11am and 3pm the roads climbing the mountain can be moving at a snail’s pace.
 When leaving the resort, try to do it before 07:30 or after 14:00.
-The worst areas are between Bourg St Maurice – Moutiers (transfers from Val Thorens & Les Menuires don’t take that road), the Rocade Sud ring road south of Grenoble and the Lyon and Chambery peages are also quite congested.
+The worst areas are between Bourg St Maurice – Moutiers (transfers from Val Thorens & Les Menuires don’t take that road), the ring road around Grenoble and the Lyon and Chambery motorway peages.

 If you’re on a Ben’s Bus leaving Grenoble, Geneva or Lyon Airports between 10am – 4pm, you will probably hit some heavy traffic.
 Your Ben’s Bus eTicket will mention if we have allowed extra time for your journey.
 If you are heading to La Plagne, Les Arcs, Val d’Isere or Tignes, our drivers may have to take a legal break en-route.
 This is to comply with EU legislation and is designed to protect all road users.
 Use the facilities at the airport or in the resort before you leave as not all of our vehicles have toilets.
 If you need to go en-route, just ask the driver to pull over at the next convenient place.

 LOCAL KNOWLEDGE IS GOLD!